jordinett/ha-tuya-water-meter/readme.md

 # Tuya Water Meter (ZNSB Category) for Home Assistant

-Some Tuya Water meters are visible but unsuported from official Tuya Integration for Home Assistant.
-This custom integration solves this problem and you can create all entities and control the valve remotely.
+**Some Tuya Water meters are visible but unsupported from official Tuya Integration for Home Assistant.
+This custom integration solves this problem and you can create all entities and control the valve remotely.**

-Custom integration for Home Assistant to fetch water meter data directly from the **Tuya Developer Cloud API**.
+This is a custom integration for Home Assistant to fetch water meter data directly from the **Tuya Developer Cloud API**.

 **IMPORTANT: This integration is strictly specific to Tuya Water Meters under the `znsb` category** (e.g., Zigbee valve-controlled ultrasonic water meters with Product ID `vuwtqx0t`).
 It will completely ignore any other Tuya devices (lights, switches, etc.) to avoid conflicts with the official Tuya integration or Local Tuya.

-This integration has been tested using an Ultrasonic Zigbee ZPmeter model 214C-ZG-20 DN20.
+**This integration has been tested using an Ultrasonic Zigbee ZPmeter model 214C-ZG-20 DN20.**

 ## Features
 - **Dynamic Entity Creation:** Automatically exposes all supported data points from the Tuya Developer Portal.